LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 GET /RestApi/v1/Extractions/ReportExtractions('2000000002049332')/FullFile
 ```
-The response for this request is the description of the data file.
+The response for this request contains the description of the extracted file.
 ```
 {
   "@odata.context": "https://hosted.datascopeapi.reuters.com/RestApi/v1/$metadata#ExtractedFiles/$entity",